FREQUENTLY ASKED QUESTIONS

 WHAT IS THE FREQUENCY OF PT VISITS?

-Normally, clients schedule 1-2x/week for 6-8 weeks.
-Consistency of care is dependent on patient availability and desired outcomes.
-Follow up visits allow for open discussion, continued education and goal setting.
+In a traditional physical therapy setting, clients schedule 1-2x/week for 6-8 weeks.
+At Breathe Life PT, the consistency of care is dependent on patient commitment, desired outcomes, and clinical recommendations of the therapist.
+Many times, follow up visits do not need to occur in a concrete timesetting, as the body, healing and goals are fluid over a period of time.
+Fluid follow up visits allow for open discussion, continued education and goal setting.
 An individualized home program will be given to supplement and promote progress.

 HOW IS ADDITIONAL TREATMENT ADDRESSED?